tiwari-nishant/webui-vue/docs/customization/index.md

 [Learn more about single file components](https://vuejs.org/v2/guide/single-file-components.html)

 Customization of the application requires knowledge of Sass and CSS.
-It also will require becoming familiar with the Bootstrap and Bootstrap-Vue component libraries.
+It also will require becoming familiar with the Bootstrap and Bootstrap-Vue-next component libraries.
 This section outlines the global options and variables that can be removed or updated to meet organizational brand guidelines.